-If your dog is having issues with incontinence, you need to make sure they are not laying in their own urine all night.
+If your dog is having issues with incontinence, you need to make sure they are not lying in their own urine all night.
 Our Wet Dog Waterproof Mat is the perfect solution, with its clever lock-away core.
 It is much more than just a waterproof mat - it is absorbent as well.
-The urine will pass through the top layer so your dog isn't laying in wet or urine.
+The urine will pass through the top layer, so your dog isn't lying in wet or urine.

 Are dog cool mats and thermal mats any good?

-Oh yes, they are.
+Yes, they are.
 The Flectabed Thermal Dog Bed is always a popular winter purchase.
-Use on its own or in the base of your dog‘s existing bed to keep your dog warm.
-The make use of your dog’s own body heat, reflecting it back to them instead of it being lost.
+Use on its own or in the base of your dog ‘s existing bed to keep your dog warm.
+They make use of your dog’s own body heat, reflecting it back to them instead of it being lost into the room.
 Or try a dog cooling mat for dogs who puff and pant in the summer.
 These work the opposite way, absorbing heat from your dog’s body.
-See our speciality dog bedding for more information.
+See our specialty dog bedding for more information.

 How much should I spend on a dog bed?

-Dog beds are one of the few areas where I would agree with the saying “you get what you pay for”.
+Dog beds are one of the few areas where I would agree with the saying “you get what you pay for.''
 You wouldn’t buy yourself the cheapest bed or mattress on the market so why would you do that to your dog.
-A cheap dog bed will be cheap because the materials, foam or filling and design is of a lower quality.
+A cheap dog bed will be cheap because the materials, foam or filling and design are of lower quality.
 Dogs are masters at wearing out their beds, from constant use or incessant nesting and digging.
-A higher quality bed will be designed to cope with a dogs needs and so paying a little more will save you money in the long run.
+A higher-quality bed will be designed to cope with a dog’s needs and so paying a little more will save you money in the long run.
 The only time you may want to go cheap and cheerful is for young pups who are still in the chew and destroy phase.

 Many beds sold in pet supermarkets and shops are made of thin, flimsy foam that provides very little padding or support.
-Often the covers are not removable and you will likely end up with a bed that your dog doesn't enjoy sleeping in and you can't easily clean.
-Pay out a little more for a quality dog bed that will last and you dog will actually want to use.
+Often the covers are not removable, and you will likely end up with a bed that your dog doesn't enjoy sleeping in and you can't easily clean.
+Payout a little more for a quality dog bed that will last and your dog will actually want to use it.